On large Sidon sets: Linearity and hyperplanes

+\begin{cor} For $n\geq 3$ there is no APN function $F\colon \binvn{n} \to \binvn{n}$ with component function $x_1x_2\dotsc x_n$. \end{cor} \begin{proof} Assume $n\geq 4$.
 Note that $x_1x_2\dotsc x_n$ gives a component function with $w_{a,1}=1$, which results in a Sidon set of size $2^n-1$ in $\binvn{2n-1}$ due to \corref{cor:APNComponentFunctionWeight}.
-But this Sidon set can not exist because of \propref{prop:max-sidon-upper-bound}. \end{proof}
+But this Sidon set cannot exist because of \propref{prop:max-sidon-upper-bound} and the case $n\geq 4$ is shown.
+The case $n=3$ follows again from the uniqueness of such an APN function. \end{proof}